I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

-Hello everyone.
-Will here.
-Today, I am going to be sharing a Ryzen 3 PC build I just completed that I like to call Bumblebee.
+Today, I am going to share a Ryzen 3 PC build I just completed that I like to call Bumblebee.
 I built this computer for my daughter as a Christmas present for this upcoming Christmas season.

 What's Under the Hood?

 So, let’s talk about what is under the hood of the Ryzen 3 PC.
 Obviously, at the brain center of this budget PC is the Ryzen 3 1200 processor.
 The Ryzen 3 1200 is a quad-core processor with four cores and four threads and is clocked at 3.1GHz on the base clock and a max turbo core speed clock at 3.4GHz.
 The entire Ryzen line of processors are capable of overclocking so, you can push this particular processor to around 3.7GHz on the stock cooler that comes with the processor.